 Crawl space ducting is presented with an interesting challenge.
 It is tasked with taking clean, filtered air and delivering it through a very unclean environment (the crawl space).
 When the ducting fails to achieve this goal, the consequences can be significant.
 In this article, we’ll discuss the common problems and solutions for crawl space duct issues.

 Maintaining clean air.

 Fast forward a few decades and now many municipalities now require mastic instead of duct tape.
 While much messier to work with, mastic offers far more durability.
-Even in areas that don’t formally require require mastic, any proactive HVAC contractor uses the material.
-Certainly any home trying to reach a high degree of energy efficiency will use mastic.
-One applied, it looks like a thick, goopy, grey paint.
+Even in areas that don’t formally require mastic, any proactive HVAC contractor uses the material.
+Certainly, any home trying to reach a high degree of energy efficiency will use mastic.
+Once applied, it looks like a thick, goopy, grey paint.
 You’ll find it on all major joints and seams.